FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. The user would already be comfortable with the website layout and can easily check the menu page.
 Click [here](assets/testing_files/testing_ux_goals/navbar_phrase.png)

-    2. As a Frequent User, I want to check to see if there are any news related to the restaurant acitivity.
+    2. As a Frequent User, I want to check to see if there is any news related to the restaurant activity.

         1. The user would already be comfortable with the website layout and can easily click the links to the selected pages.
 Click [here](assets/testing_files/testing_ux_goals/navbar_phrase.png)

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page there is a footer with a cliccable embedded email address.
+        1. At the bottom of every page there is a footer with a clickable embedded email address.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
         2. In the page "About us" the users can insert their personal details in a form to receive the newsletter and special offers/events.
 Click [here](assets/testing_files/testing_ux_goals/form.png)

 -   #### Site Owner Goals, Testing